Red Country by Joe Abercrombie

 |Release Date:||October 2012|

 Because this is the first review of Red Country (that I’m aware of) and we’ve been given the exclusive trailer, which you can see above – this review is a cross between an advanced preview and a review.
 VERY little has been said about Abercrombie’s latest book so I wanted to lift the veil (not too much), whilst reviewing the book at the same time.
-I’ll do a pure review closer to release – I hope you enjoy it!
+I hope you enjoy it!

 If you’re a fan of the current trend towards darker fantasy, you should have already sent your thank you card off to Joe Abercrombie.
 Often hailed as the father of gritty fantasy – that is fantasy with dark characters, questionable heroes, bloody battles, realistic sexual relationships and plenty of swearing – Abercrombie has not only attracted the attention of the vast majority of genre-fiction readers, but also managed to reach beyond this group and earn himself a place on the general fiction bestseller lists.
 Abercrombie was the first person to do this in the UK since David Gemmell; an author I’m sure must have been a bit of an influence on him, and probably for the same reason: the level of realism woven into his books.